openbmc/openbmc/poky/documentation/ref-manual/qa-checks.rst

 .. note::

-   Please keep in mind that the QA checks exist in order to detect real or potential problems in the packaged output.
+   Please keep in mind that the QA checks are meant to detect real or potential problems in the packaged output.
 So exercise caution when disabling these checks.